 About a hundred thousand Americans are killed annually by medical errors in hospitals .
 So how come we are not fighting a "War on Error"?
-We are, supposedly, engaged in a "War on Terror" (WOT), even tho the average number of Americans killed annually by terrorists since 9/11 is less than 3, all outside our borders (not counting those killed in Iraq and Afghanistan.) ?
+We are, supposedly, engaged in a "War on Terror" (WOT), even tho the average number of Americans killed annually by terrorists since 9/11 is about 3, (not counting those killed in Iraq and Afghanistan.) ?
 Whereas a properly fought war on error would clearly save many lives, a good case can (and shortly will) be made that the WOT is resulting in more deaths.
 But there are more fundamental reasons why a WOT is a bad idea.

 First, the "enemy" consists of those who have committed, or are willing to commit, terrorist acts.
 This is a very ill-defined group.
 Who is on the membership committee and what are the criteria for admission?
 At any time, some previously obscure group, for example the Bozhbjeks of Whatsistan, might join the terrorist side by shooting down a US airliner with a stinger missile while also seizing a busload of touring US students.
 So there is nobody who can surrender on behalf of all terrorists.
 There are no war aims other than the complete and permanent elimination of terrorism, an obviously unattainable goal.
 Therefore a WOT can never end in victory for the good guys.
 The situation is even further confused because (as will be shown below) the US itself has often engaged in or supported terrorism.